A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: is simply connected.

 \begin{proof} Let $L$ be a loop described as a path in $X^{(1)}$.
 By considering the group action we can assume that the loop $L$ begins and ends at $F$.
 By the previous Lemma this loop is homotopic to a loop of the form

-Since the $0$-cells $F=F(y_{s_1}^{t_1}...y_{s_n}^{t_n})$ it follows that the word $y_{s_1}^{t_1}...y_{s_n}^{t_n}$ represents an element of $F$.
-By the proof that $\langle S\mid R\rangle\cong \langle a,b,c\rangle$ in \cite{LodhaMoore}, we know that this word can be reduced to an $X$-word by applying the expansion, commuting and rearranging substitutions.
+Since $F=F(y_{s_1}^{t_1}...y_{s_n}^{t_n})$ it follows that the word $y_{s_1}^{t_1}...y_{s_n}^{t_n}$ represents an element of $F$.
+From \cite{LodhaMoore} we know that this word can be reduced to an $X$-word by applying a sequence of expansion, commuting, cancellation and rearranging substitutions.
 Since an application of each substitution produces a loop homotopic to $L$, we observe that this process provides an explicit homotopy between $L$ and the trivial loop. \end{proof}